pborenstein/tcoder/examples/randompic/README.md

     id names of every DOM elements that javascript functions will use, message names, and function names.
-Exclusively focus on the names of the shared dependencies, and do not add any other explanation. user=>:<span class="user_prompt"> A web page that displays a random picture in a pleasing layout.
+Exclusively focus on the names of the shared dependencies, and do not add any other explanation.</span>
+user=>:<span class="user_prompt"> A web page that displays a random picture in a pleasing layout.

 - The URL to get a new random picture everytime: https://picsum.photos/400/